agslima/csv-schema-evolution/README.md

 * **MongoDB GridFS** to store large files without memory pressure
 * **Heuristic dialect detection** to avoid forcing users to configure CSV formats
 * **Encryption at rest** to minimize exposure of sensitive data

+> [!NOTE]
+> GridFS was chosen to simplify transactional consistency between file storage and metadata during early ingestion stages, with future support for object storage planned.
+> When dialect detection confidence falls below a defined threshold, the engine fails fast with an explicit error rather than producing ambiguous output

 Detailed architecture documentation is available in `/docs`.